Predicting every Premier League team's top goalscorer in 2025/26

 Last season saw Chris Wood notch 20 PL goals for the first time in his career, as Forest - the Premier League's surprise package - led an unlikely charge for European football.

 This time around, we might not be backing Wood to score 20 (in what could be a much more difficult campaign), but we do predict that he will lead the way for goals in a Nottingham Forest shirt again.
-The striker made scoring look easy last season, and with that confidence and a style of play that suits him to a tee, we're predicting another decent campaign for the New Zealander.
+The striker made scoring look easy last season, and we're predicting another decent campaign for the New Zealander.

 Sunderland - Wilson Isidor